Leibniz AI Academy Courses

 Responsible: Prof. Dr. Marius Lindauer

 Description: In recent years, reinforcement learning (RL) has produced some of the most impressive results in machine learning (ML), especially in games (such as the game of Go) and robotics (e.g., RoboCup or autonomously navigating robots).
-Viewing the ML model as an agent operating in an environment enables learning by trial and error, and thus inferences that go beyond expert human knowledge.
+Viewing the ML model as an agent operating in an environment enables learning by trial and error and, thus, inferences that go beyond expert human knowledge.
 RL is a rapidly evolving field, with new algorithms and applications being developed all the time.
 Therefore, this course will begin by teaching the mathematical foundations of RL and provide an overview of the development of the field to date.
 By the end of the course, participants will be able to understand the current state of RL research and justify the theoretical foundations of the various RL approaches.
 In the accompanying exercises, you will be introduced to the implementation of various RL algorithms as well as the general RL pipeline, including learning environments, agent evaluation, and hyperparameter settings.
 At the end of the course, you will apply your new skills to an interesting RL project of your choice.
 The material plan includes Markov Decision Processes, Value-function Approximation, Policy Search, Model-based RL, Deep RL, and meta-RL, among others.

 Credits: 5